Call Now 1-888-744-0069

-Heroin and prescription painkiller medications are addictive narcotic drugs that are classified as opiates because they either derive from or resemble opioid alkaloid substances originally sourced from the opium poppy.
-Opiate addiction claims thousands of lives every year—research by the Centers for Disease Control and Prevention shows that opioids were involved in 47,600 deaths in 2017 alone (67.8% of all drug overdose deaths).3
+Heroin and prescription painkiller medications are addictive narcotic drugs that are classified as opioids because they either directly derive from or are synthesized to resemble opiate alkaloid substances originally sourced from the opium poppy.1,2 Opioid addiction claims thousands of lives every year—research by the Centers for Disease Control and Prevention shows that opioids were involved in 47,600 deaths in 2017 alone (67.8% of all drug overdose deaths).3

-Hotlines can quickly connect you to a trained treatment consultant, even if you need to talk at 3 a.m.
+Many hotlines are operated around the clock and are able to offer compassionate support even if you need someone to talk with at 3:00 a.m.
 Depending on the hotline, the person at the other end of the line can:

 What Questions Should I Ask?

 Perhaps you would like to pick up your phone, but are unsure of what to say.
 These are some common questions that come through hotlines from people who are seeking help: